SasidharKosuri/GPT-Based-Smart-Assistant/README.md

 4.**Run the Application**:
    python app.py

-#**Usage**
+### **Usage**
--Speak a question or command into your microphone.
+- Speak a question or command into your microphone.
--The assistant will process your input, generate a response, and speak it aloud.
+- The assistant will process your input, generate a response, and speak it aloud.
--Supported commands include general questions and actions like:
+- Supported commands include general questions and actions like:
--"What is the capital of France?"
+- "What is the capital of France?"
--"Open YouTube"
+- "Open YouTube"
--"Bye" (to exit the program).
+- "Bye" (to exit the program).